Dramamine for dogs acts as an antihistamine that works to curb motion sickness.

 This is because the phenomenon of motion sickness arises due to problems in the inner parts of the ear.
-The inner part we are concerned with mostly in this case is in fact the vestibular system.
+The inner part we are concerned with most, in this case, is in fact the vestibular system.

 This particular part of the ear canal is used for stability and maintaining balance.

 The vestibular system does so by acting as a natural sensory system that gives the brain information about balance, motion, and the location of one’s head and body in relation to their surroundings.